FRACTAL-GAME-STUDIOS/fractal_boilerplate_lua_angular/readme.md

 **Production Builds**

 When you are done with development phase for your resource.
-You must create a production build that is optimized and minimized.
+You must create a production build that is optimized and minimized.f

+`fivem boilerplate`

 You can do this by running the following: